harishb2k/example_apache_hudi/README.md

 This is a example of Apache Hudi.
-Here we inserted lot of user records.
+Here we inserted user records.
+You can see all the records using spark-shell or any other way.
+Main purpose of this demo to see if update to a row works or not.

 ## Build